ASO Monthly #7: November 2016

 - Screenshot tool Appure.io adds per-screen layout configuration: https://appure.io/changelog

-That was it from us for November 2016!
-Let’s discuss in the comments, and if you have noticed anything related to ASO in November or December, please let us know on Twitter or reach out via moritz.daan at phiture.com.
+Let’s discuss in the comments, and like always: if you have noticed anything related to ASO, please let me know on Twitter or reach out to firstname.lastname@example.org.